FREE GROCERY GUIDE

 The question of how much protein we need daily sparks lively debates among experts.
 While recommendations vary, the two most common approaches I hear from thyroid and fitness experts are the grams per meal approach and the grams per pound approach.
 Allow me to explain.

-The grams-per-meal approach is a simple rule of thumb to shoot for at least 30 grams of protein with every meal.
+The grams-per-meal approach is a simple rule of thumb: Shoot for at least 30 grams of protein with every meal.
 As Dr. Emily Kiberd explains, "The recommended amount of protein per meal to stimulate muscle protein synthesis is a minimum of 30 grams per meal."

 The grams-per-pound approach recommends between 0.5 to 1 gram of protein per pound of your ideal body weight.
 Health and nutrition expert J.J.
 Virgin tells her readers: "While your protein needs will differ, depending on things like age and activity level, you’ll want to aim for around .75 to 1 gram of protein per pound of your body weight.
 Let’s say your ideal body weight is 150 pounds.
 That means you’ll want to get 113–150 grams of protein per day, ideally divided into three meals."

 As you can see, opinions vary on this topic, but these guidelines give you an idea of what neighborhood you want to be in with your protein consumption.
 How much you need depends on your current circumstances, like how active you are or what your goals are.
 Are you doing a lot of strength training and actively trying to build muscle?
 Are you over age 40 and tipping into the phase of life where you're more prone to muscle loss?
-Do you have an underactive or missing thyroid?
+Do you have an underactive or missing thyroid due to hypothyroidism, Hashimoto's, or treatments for Graves Disease or thyroid cancer?
 If any of these apply, you may need to up your protein intake.

-More protein is not necessarily better if you're already getting enough.
+If you're already getting enough protein, more is not necessarily better.
 Like other calories, excess calories from protein may be stored as fat in the body.
-Regularly overdoing it on protein also comes with some health risks.
+Regularly overdoing it on protein also comes with some health risks, like taxing the kidneys or elevating the fats in your blood like triglycerides or cholesterol (since animal protein often comes with saturated fat).

 Getting adequate protein, as in getting enough for your personal needs and physical makeup, is the name of the game.
-If you're not getting enough, you'll have a harder time maintaining optimal health, strength, and vitality.
+In my coaching practice, working mostly with women who have hypothyroidism or Hashimoto's, and who tend to be very weight and calorie conscious, I feel like it's far more common that we're not getting enough protein.
+And if you're not getting enough protein, you'll have a harder time maintaining optimal health, strength, balanced blood sugar, energy, and vitality.

 How to Pick the Perfect Protein Powder

-Picking a perfect protein powder can be a minefield as a Thyroid Thriver, especially when you're avoiding common protein powder ingredients like dairy, soy, grains, or eggs.
-Add to that the hurdle of uber-long ingredient lists, hidden sources of sugar, artificial ingredients, and finding the right product takes some seriously fancy footwork.
+Picking the perfect protein powder can be a minefield for a Thyroid Thiver, especially when you're avoiding common protein powder ingredients like dairy, soy, grains, or eggs.
+Add to that the hurdle of uber-long ingredient lists, hidden sources of sugar, and artificial ingredients, and finding the right product takes some seriously fancy footwork.

-Here's the basic list of what to look for in a thyroid-friendly protein powder:
+Here's my basic list of what to look for in a thyroid-friendly protein powder:

 • A complete protein source